 Most Popular Privacy Trees

 - Thuja ‘Green Giant’ makes one of the very best fast growing windbreaks.
 These beauties can put on 3-5 feet of height per year, reaching a mature height of 30-40 feet.
 ‘Green Giant’ also can be used for a low hedge-like windbreak.
 It can be kept short and compact by regular pruning, and it even tolerates shearing.
 ‘Green Giant’ is adaptable to most soil types, and tolerant of drought.
 Thuja ‘Green Giant’ is hardy in USDA Zones 5-9: Almost everywhere in the continental United States, except southern Florida and the northern Great Plains.
 ‘Green Giant’ is a low maintenance tree, accepting a wide variety of soil types, tolerant of shade when young, rarely eaten by deer, and little bothered by disease or insect pests.
 It withstands strong winds, ice and snow.
 One potential drawback: Green Giant does not do well in salty soils or coastal areas receiving salt spray.
-Check out our blog on other Salt Tolerant Plants.

 - Norway spruce and Colorado spruce are also excellent choices for windbreaks, as are Japanese cedar, Italian cypress, American arborvitae, and Canadian hemlock.
 Note that Canadian hemlock tolerates shade better than most conifers, but is not suitable for hot climates.
 Leyland cypress tree grows fast to 50-60 feet, and quickly fills the gaps between individual trees spaced 5-8 feet apart.
 For really big windbreaks, consider Leyland Cypress and Excelsa Cedar (a cultivar of giant arborvitae), both of which can get up to 20’ wide.
 Douglas Fir and giant arborvitae get even bigger, growing as wide as forty feet at maturity.